SceneIt/Thesis/_PRESS-RELEASE.md

  -->

 ## Heading ##

-  > Name the product in a way the reader (i.e. your target customers) will understand.
-  Map, review, and research your outdoor trip.
+  Real-time photo updates on a map

 ## Sub-Heading ##

-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
-For avid and novice hikers, bikers, and other outdoor lovers alike who want to discover new trails.
+  This app caters to everyone with a phone.

 ## Summary ##

-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
-Hike app is a mobile web app that provides users the necessary resources to research, plan, map, and review their outdoor trips.
-The primary benefit of this app is that users have a centralized forum where they can communicate with other outdoor lovers, receive real time information and updates, and easily plan their trip.
+  This project is a mobile app that brings the user an informative geographical real-time photo feed.
+The benefit of this app is that users have access to real-time visual updates to geographical areas of interest.

 ## Problem #
   > Describe the problem your product solves.

-Currently, people who enjoy the outdoors, particularly bikers and hikers, have no way of receiving real-time information and live updates about their destination.
-For example, it is difficult for a hiker to determine which trail he wants to take based on difficulty or time.
+  Many social media apps do not have a user interface that show photographs at a geographical or mapped location.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

-This app would allow a hiker to determine a trail real-time based on weather conditions, trail difficulty, popularity, landscape, etc.
+  This app provides real-time photographs that are displayed and pinpointed at a mapped location.

 ## Quote from You ##

-  > A quote from a spokesperson in your company.
-"Use this app for your outdoor trips, and you are guaranteed to never get lost!"
+  "Be your own photojournalist!"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Content uploaders wil be able to point click and upload photos which will automatically be placed on the map.
+Others will be able to access and see the photo on the map.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-"I finally found it!
-I see the waterfall!
-If it wasn't for this app, I never would have found it!!"
+"I know whats going on around me all the time now!."
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.